 Why You Should Do a Galicia Road Trip

 Galicia isn’t the most popular part of Spain with tourists.
 This is a shame but it has benefits for the intrepid traveller.

 It’s a shame because Galicia is beautiful.
 The scenery here is some of the best you’ll find in Spain.
-The rugged coastline, beautiful beaches and intriguing cities make it a treasure trove to explore.
+The rugged coastline, beautiful beaches and intriguing cities make it an underrated Europe road trip with much to see!

 But it’s also beneficial because it means there are fewer tourists to contend with.
 The number of tourists you’ll see if you spend 3 days in Barcelona is insane compared to how many you’ll come across in Galicia.

 This is why a Galicia road trip is such a great idea.
 You’ll get to see one of the nicest parts of Spain in relative peace.
 Exploring Cape Finisterre, Vigo and the beautiful city of Ourense is much more fun when you don’t have to confront hordes of people.

 Another good point about Galicia is you’ll experience Spain in a microcosm.
 There are beautiful cities, excellent beaches, stunning coastlines and hiking spots that will make your mouth water.